 When it comes to retail, the customer calls the shots.
-In 2018, they decide where the sale takes place.
+They decide where the sale takes place.
 The modern consumer wants it all; convenience, choice and a low price.
 One of the ways sellers can try to meet these expectations is by offering their products across multiple channels and marketplaces.
 Multi-channel retail can be difficult to get right, but it pays off big time when you succeed.

 Here’s a stat for you; businesses with a presence on two marketplaces have 190% more revenue than those selling on only one.
 That tells its own story, doesn’t it?
 It makes sense; more markets mean more customers, more customers mean more conversions and more conversions… You see the simple point being made.
 There’s a lot more to it than that, however.

 There’s plenty to consider before you commit to new channels.
 Should you dive in and list all of your products on every single channel or are you best to show caution and trial one or two first?
 Are you better keeping your prices fixed across the entire network or is it wise to offer a discount on your own website?
 Is your business ready to scale up and fulfill all of these additional orders?